Tribometer: measuring the friction and wear of materials

 - Measure critical parameters such as friction coefficient, mass loss and wear depth in real time.

-Technical characteristics of the tribometer
+Technical specifications of the tribometer

-tribometers and specific experimental conditions:
+tribometers offer a wide range of functionalities adapted to industrial requirements and specific experimental conditions:

 - Variable load ranges : from a few millinewtons (mN) to several kilonewtons (kN), depending on the tests required.